Aaron Carter Says He Wants to Stay Away From His Family After Nick Carter Is Granted Restraining Order

 As for Nick's filing, he alleged Aaron "harbors thoughts and intentions of killing" the Backstreet Boys star's then-pregnant wife Lauren Kitt and their child.
 The two welcomed a baby girl in October.

-Aaron tweeted he was "astounded at the accusations being made against me and I do not wish harm to anyone, especially my family."
+Aaron tweeted he was "astounded at the accusations being made against me" and that he doesn't "wish harm to anyone, especially my family."

 It certainly hasn't been the easiest time for Aaron.
 Earlier this month he was hospitalized after being "exhausted from a hectic schedule."